Golf Games for Fun: 50+ Ideas Plus Bonus Side Games

 Fairways hit, give yourself a point for every fairway that you hit.
 Try to beat that score next time you go out.

 Greens in regulation.
 Set yourself a realistic target for each hole based on your handicap.
 For example, it’s no good saying you should hit the green in 2 on a par-4 of 450 yards unless you hit the ball at least 250 yards off the tee.
 Once you work out a realistic number for every hole you can then award yourself a point every time you manage to achieve it.
-Try to beat your best score every time you go out.
+Try to beat your best every time you go out.

 Named after Dr. Frank Stableford, this scoring method uses points rather than counting your total strokes.
-Usually, the points are calculated based on your nett score per hole although I have played in competitions where you use your gross score.
+Usually, the points are calculated based on your nett score per hole although I have played in competitions where you use your gross.
 For example, the Frank Stableford Memorial Trophy played at Wallasey Golf Club.

 Points are awarded as follows: